handshake-org/libhns/INSTALL.md

 Details in [README.msvc](README.msvc)

-### Important static c-ares usage note
+### Important static hns usage note

-When building an application that uses the static c-ares library, you must add `-DCARES_STATICLIB` to your `CFLAGS`.
+When building an application that uses the static hns library, you must add `-DHNS_STATICLIB` to your `CFLAGS`.
 Otherwise the linker will look for dynamic import symbols.